akshay8856/HDP2CDP-DC-precheck/README.md

    edge node and Ambari host to take backup of ambari.properties and ambari-env. egde node and Infra Solr Instances to take backup of shards

-*Note: If passwordless SSH cannot be configured you need to take backup of ambari.properties, ambari-env and Atlas related shards in Ambari infra manually*
+*Note: If passwordless SSH cannot be configured you will have to perform few checks manually.

 4. Hive Client Must be Installed on the node where this script is executed.
-Hbase client should be installed if Atlas is installed in the cluster.

 5. For unsecured cluster : (This is required for Hive Pre Upgrade check & Atlas hbase table backup)
 ```